Vaccinating your pet can save its life!

-Puppies, kittens and any Newly Adopted Pet need to be seen as soon as possible upon adoption/purchase for a full physical examination.
-Puppies and kittens should be vaccinated at approximately 8, 12 and 16 weeks of age so they can form a proper immunity to common diseases.
+Puppies or kittens and any Newly Adopted Pets all need to be seen as soon as possible upon adoption/purchase for a full physical examination.
+Puppies and kittens should be vaccinated at approximately 8, 12, and 16 weeks of age so that they can form a proper immunity to common diseases.

-Rabies vaccine is first given at 12 weeks of age.
-This vaccine is good for 1 year after the first vaccine given.
-Then for 3 years IF a 3 year vaccine is given when next due.
+The Rabies vaccine is first given at 12 weeks of age.
+This vaccine is good for one year after the first vaccine is given.
+Then for three years, IF a three-year vaccine is given when next due.

-Distemper/Parvo needs 3 vaccines to be good for a year.
+Distemper/Parvo needs three vaccines to be good for a year.
 Given 3-4 weeks apart.
-The last dose at 16 wks of age or older.
-Then a yearly booster to continue toprotect your pet.
+The last dose at 16 weeks of age or older.
+Then a yearly booster to continue to protect your pet.

-Lyme and Canine Influenza need 2 vaccines before being good for a year, administered 3-4 weeks apart.
-Then yearly thereafter.
+Lyme and Canine Influenza need two vaccines before being good for a year, administered 3-4 weeks apart.
+Then yearly after that.

-Feline Distemper is a highly contagious and life-threatening viral disease in the cat population which can lead to an anemic condition leaving the body open to infections from other illnesses.
-Upper Respiratory a bacteria based chronic respiratory infection
+Feline Distemper is a highly contagious and life-threatening viral disease in the cat population, leading to an anemic condition, leaving the body open to infections from other illnesses.
+Upper Respiratory a bacteria-based chronic respiratory infection.

 FeLV = Feline leukemia virus is a disease that impairs the cat’s immune system and causes certain types of cancer.
-This virus is responsible for a majority of deaths in household cats, affecting all breeds.
+This virus is responsible for a majority of deaths in household cats and affects all breeds.
 All kittens/new adoptions should be tested for this disease at their first appointment.
 FeLV is usually contracted from cat-to-cat transmission (e.g., bites, close contact, grooming, and sharing dishes or litter pans).
 It can also be transmitted to a kitten at birth or through the mother’s milk.
-Kittens are much more susceptible to the virus, as are males and cats which are allowed to go outside.
+Kittens are significantly more susceptible to the virus, as are males and cats allowed to go outside.

-Feline Rabies is good for 1 year after first given.
-We use Purevax vaccine that is not reactive.
+Feline Rabies is good for one year after the first given.
+We use the Purevax vaccine that is not reactive.

-Feline Distemper/Upper Respiratory needs 3 vaccines to be good for a year, given 3-4 weeks apart, with the last dose given at 16 weeks of age or older.
+Feline Distemper/Upper Respiratory needs three vaccines to be good for a year, given 3-4 weeks apart, with the last dose given at 16 weeks of age or older.

-Our feline rabies and feline distemper vaccine are special formulas designed to have fewer side-effects
+FeLV needs two vaccines to be good for a year, given 3-4 weeks apart.
+Our feline rabies and feline distemper vaccine are special formulas designed to have fewer side-effects.

-Any vomiting or swelling or hives post vaccination needs to be seen back at hospital asap.
+Any vomiting, swelling, or hives post-vaccination need to be seen back at the hospital ASAP.
 This is rare but can be a side-effect of vaccination.
-Pets with vaccine reactions can be pre-treated before their next vaccine to prevent side effects.
+Pets with vaccine reactions can be pretreated before their next vaccine to prevent side effects.